loading…

 Other projects along similar lines to this project:

-I built this fresh to learn and so I have room to tweak the design and develop new features.
+I built this fresh to learn and so I have room to tweak the design and develop new features such as reading Plotly images.

 MIT